 bar code reader

-Reading tool that uses light to read universal product codes, and other codes created out of patterns of variable-width bars.
+A reading tool that uses light to read universal product codes, inventory codes, and other codes created out of patterns of variable-width bars.

-Compact disk-recordable, an optical disk you can write information on, but you cannot remove the information.
+Compact disc—recordable, an optical disc you can write information on, but you cannot remove the information.

-Compact disc-read-only memory, a type of optical disk that contains data that cannot be changed; CD-ROM's are commonly used to distribute commercial software programs.
+Compact disc—read-only memory, a type of optical disc that contains data that cannot be changed; CD-ROMs are commonly used to distribute commercial software programs.

-Compact disk-rewritable, an optical disk that allows writing, erasing, and rewriting.
+Compact disc—rewritable, an optical disc that allows writing, erasing, and rewriting.

 Converting information into a digital form that can be stored in the computer's memory.

-Type of compact printer, which forms images by physically striking paper, ribbon, and print hammer together, the way a typewriter does.
+A type of impact printer, which forms images by physically striking paper, ribbon, and print hammer together, the way a typewriter does.

 handwriting recognition software